 Come evening, the Christmas illuminations light up the streets of Basel, turning the narrow passages of the old town into an enchanting fairy tale.
 Numerous shops follow suit competing for the most beautifully decorated window display and offering tempting discounts.

 Various events take place all across Basel.
 The Basel theater, for example, presents its creative version of the Advent calendar.
 From December 1st to December 23rd, every evening at 5.30 PM (4:30 PM on Sundays), a half-an-hour sample from ballet, theater, or opera is played in the theater foyer.

 Speaking of Advent calendars, the city of Basel has one of its very own, and quite impressive at that.
 Prizes include gifts, restaurant meals, event tickets, and hotel accommodations among other things.
 Oh, and a chance to win the grand trophy: a 2000 CHF Swiss watch.
 If you plan to visit Basel, that’s something to keep a close eye on!

-If that wasn’t enough, there are evening Christmas cruises on the Rhine, a Christmas ferry, and even a very special Christmas tram with Santa himself driving.
-The tickets for the latter sell out fast, so if you fancy a fun ride, get yours in the Pfauen Coop City starting from late November.
+If that wasn’t enough, there are Christmas cruises on the Rhine, a Christmas ferry, and a very special Christmas tram with Santa himself driving.
+The tickets for the latter sell out fast, so if you fancy a fun ride, get yours in the Pfauen Coop City starting late November.